When we got to Washington Street I said, “Do you mind turning down here?”

 “Did you hurt your leg last night?
 I notice you seem to be limping a bit.”

-“I --” I had decided to try to be totally honest with Elektra, but somehow I couldn’t bring myself to tell her I had fallen trying to climb out of a third-floor window.
+“I —” I had decided to try to be totally honest with Elektra, but in this case I just couldn’t do it.
 So I gave her the short version.
 “I took a slight fall,” I said.
 “But I’m okay.”

 “Okay, good.
 Look I gotta get back to my ladies over there.
 Do you want to do something tonight?”